larbisahli/H-photodb/README.md

 To store, retrieve and delete images you need to set up your auth key so you can have access to the images path (setting auth key is possible only when you first initialize the imagedb for the first time).

-Passing an image path to the push("C:/user/users/xxx.png") method will return an id path as a string like "1:1:1:1:1:png" that you can store in your database as a reference to that image path.
+Passing an image path to the push(path"C:/user/users/xxx.png", name="user") method will return an id path with the name you chose as a string like "1:1:1:1:1:png:user" that you can store in your database as a reference to that image path.

-If you pass an id path like "1:1:1:1:1:png" to the getpath("1:1:1:1:1:png") method you will receive the full path of the image that Imagedb store for you.
+If you pass an id path like "1:1:1:1:1:png:user" to the getpath("1:1:1:1:1:png:user") method you will receive the full path of the image that Imagedb store for you.

 ### How files are managed in imagedb?